crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

 This one's for the people in the leadership positions.
 You've assembled your team, you've made it through discovery, and it's time to get to work.
 This means it's time to start to place trust in your people.
 Give them the Autonomy to do their work and be there for support when they need it.

 One way to think of this is the difference between tactical versus strategic guidance.
-If we're building a building, then strategic guidance means saying, ""Ok, put the building on this hill, make it 8 stories tall, and give it a fountain in the front.""
-Tactical guidance is more like saying, ""We're going to need 4 bulldozers and 8,000 tons of iron girders, and we'll need 2 concrete trucks to start pouring the foundation on Tuesday.""
+If we're building a building, then strategic guidance means saying, "Ok, put the building on this hill, make it 8 stories tall, and give it a fountain in the front."
+Tactical guidance is more like saying, "We're going to need 4 bulldozers and 8,000 tons of iron girders, and we'll need 2 concrete trucks to start pouring the foundation on Tuesday."

 Trusting in your people means telling them what needs to happen but not micromanaging.
 Sure, if they have questions then your feedback is welcome.
 But in general, a little trust goes a long way in helping the team feel autonomous, empowered, and able to jell.